awalsh3/anniewalsh.com/README.md

 # README

 This README documents how to get annie-walsh.com up and running.
 It is a personal portfolio website.
 No db but a rails app nonethless.
+Built entirely in Tailwind and ruby of course.

 Things I may want to cover: